-Have you set big goals for 2020?
+2020 is so strange.
+Right?
+But a world pandemic and shelter-in-place order does not mean you need to give up on your goals in the massage field.
+You may just need to adjust them.
 If you are graduating from massage school, moving to a state that requires you to take a licensing exam, or jumping back into the massage profession after a hiatus- you might find yourself in the position of taking the MBLEx in 2020 (Remember, the NCETMB is no longer an option).

 If passing the MBLEx and getting licensed are part of your goals for the year, I want to help you get there.
-To do that, I think you need to know a little more about the newest changes to exam content, pass rates, and (new!) fees.
+To do that, I think you need to know a little more about the newest changes to exam content, pass rates, and fee changes.

 Why it is important to know about exam changes.